ethereum/ethereum-org-website/src/content/glossary/index.md

 ### mining {#mining}

 The process of verifying transactions and contract execution on the Ethereum blockchain in exchange for a reward in ether with the mining of every block.
-This was how Ethereumw as secured before it moved to [proof-of-stake](#pos).
+This was how Ethereum was secured before it moved to [proof-of-stake](#pos).

 ### mining pool {#mining-pool}